Tdhtdhtdhtdhtdh: Sound Effects!

 You wouldn't believe them if they told you.
 That's right.

 So the, you know, the Foley stage is amazing.
-They have that flora.
+They have that floor.

-um like you don't say give me those coconuts you know you say uh give me the hooves although they don't use coconuts it's a little bit of a money python reference there
+You say, give me the hooves, although they don't use coconuts.
+It's a little bit of a money python reference there.

 and just all manner of props that people use.
 That's right.